Extras (novel): Plot synopsis

-Mystery solved, Aya, Frizz, Hiro, and Ren all become global celebrities.
-Aya especially benefits and becomes the 3rd most famous person in Yokohama after kicking a story about the Extras, appropriately called "Leaving Home".
-Aya, her friends, and the Cutters go to a party for only the most famous people in Yokohama, The Thousand Faces Party.
+With the mystery solved, Aya, Frizz, Hiro, and Ren all become global celebrities.
+Aya especially benefits and becomes the third most famous person in Yokohama after she kicks a story about the Extras that is appropriately called "Leaving Home."
+Aya, her friends, and the Cutters go to a party for only the most famous people in Yokohama: The Thousand Faces Party.
 There, Aya met Lai, the Sly Girls' leader.
-Lai tells Aya that the cake will explode (non-lethally) when it is cut, and makes Aya promise not to tell anyone.
-After, Frizz tells Aya that he might leave Radical Honesty, deciding he didn't need the group to tell the truth.
+Lai tells Aya that the cake will explode (non-lethally) when it is cut and makes Aya promise not to tell anyone.
+After, Frizz tells Aya that he might leave Radical Honesty and decides that he did not need the group to tell the truth.
 Aya and Frizz watch Tally and David escape from the party on a balcony before going to watch (and possibly film) the cutting of the cake.

 Characters

-Aya Fuse: The main character of the book.
-Aya is fifteen years old.
+Aya Fuse: The main character of the book, Aya is fifteen years old.
 Aya falls in love with Frizz Mizuno and becomes his girlfriend.
-Aya originally wanted to use the Sly Girls as an anchor to bring her miserable face rank up, but turned out to save the world in the end.
+Aya originally wanted to use the Sly Girls as an anchor to bring her miserable face rank up but turned out to save the world in the end.
 Her face rank went from 451,369 to 3.

 Moggle: Aya's hovercam, with near artificial intelligence.
-Aya was forced to lose Moggle in order to join the Sly Girls, but recovered it.
+Aya was forced to lose Moggle to join the Sly Girls but recovered it.
 Moggle constantly blinds her with its night-lights.
-She cannot stand being without Moggle, as it makes it somewhat hard to put things on her feeds; for example, Tally informed Aya not to send a transmission signal to Moggle so that the Extras would not see, but she did anyway (this was utilized by Tally as a trap).
+She cannot stand being without Moggle, as it makes it somewhat hard to put things on her feeds; for example, Tally informed Aya not to send a transmission signal to Moggle so that the Extras would not see, but she did so anyway, which was used by Tally as a trap.
 Moggle was used as a tool for the Extras to convey to Aya the goodness in their actions.

 Hiro Fuse: Aya's older brother.
-He was a pretty during the Prettytime but was cured thanks to the mind-rain, the time when all the pretties were cured of the lesions on their brain.
+He was a pretty during the Prettytime but was cured thanks to the mind-rain, when all the Pretties were cured of the lesions on their brain.
 Being famous, he has become somewhat arrogant, and is still harping about fame.

-Frizz Mizuno: A leader of a clique called "Radical Honesty", where the members must have a brain surgery that gets rid of all deception.
+Frizz Mizuno: A leader of a clique called "Radical Honesty" in which the members must have a brain surgery that gets rid of all deception.
 He becomes Aya's boyfriend.
-His surgery did not agree somewhat with the story as he was unable to hide anything, and it especially did not agree with Tally.
-She convinced him that he was not strong enough to tell the truth all the time (he took the surgery because he lied constantly, especially to girls).
+His surgery did not agree somewhat with the story as he was unable to hide anything and especially did not agree with Tally.
+She convinced him that he was not strong enough to tell the truth all the time (he had undergone the surgery because he lied constantly, especially to girls).
 His Radical Honesty saved the day as a tool to prove to Tally that he was not lying about the Extras.
 At the end of the story, Frizz decides to give up the clique.

 Ren Machino: Hiro's friend who is good with technical things.
-He installed the mods on Moggle to make him waterproof, able to fly, able to carry Aya, and with artificial intelligence.
+He installed the mods on Moggle to make him waterproof, able to fly, able to carry Aya, and have artificial intelligence.